Banagher, County Londonderry: History

 Beside the remains of the ancient church is the hole from which sand called 'Banagher sand' is drawn, long believed to give good luck to race horses when thrown over them.

 There were also ruins of ancient churches at Straid and Templemoile, and the parish had a vitrified fort, on which by tradition fires were lit at Midsummer.
 Near the parish church is a large man-made cave.

 At the time of the Plantation of Ulster in the seventeenth century, some townships of Banagher, including Ballyhanedin, were granted by the Crown to the Worshipful Company of Fishmongers of the City of London, and others to the Worshipful Company of Skinners.
 Banagher became a distinct Presbyterian congregation about 1753, and its first minister was John Law who was ordained in 1756.

 The 18th century Church of Ireland church at Banagher, with a tower and octagonal spire, is on a rise in the ground and was built in 1782.
 The spire was paid for by Frederick Hervey, 4th Earl of Bristol, then Bishop of Derry, who was responsible for the construction of the famous Mussenden Temple.
 A Presbyterian meeting house at Ballyhanedin, in the Classical Greek style, was built by the Fishmongers' Company.

-As early as 1837 there were parish schools for boys and girls at Ballagh, at Tyrglassen (supported by the Fishmongers Company) and at Fincarn.
+As early as 1837, there were parish schools for boys and girls at Ballagh, at Tyrglassen (supported by the Fishmongers Company) and at Fincarn.

 Church of Ireland records exist for the parish of Banagher from 1821 for baptisms, 1827 for marriages, and 1837 for burials.

 Griffith's valuation of Ireland, completed in 1864, shows tenements in Aughlish, Ballyhanedin, Carnanbane, Coolnamonan, Derrychrier, Drumcovit, Feeny, Fincarn, Finglen, Gallany, Killunaght, Knockan, Magheramore, Rallagh, Tamnyagan, Teeavan, Templemoyle, Tirglassan, and Umrycam.

 Industry

-The main industries are drylining, agriculture and sand quarrying, and local pastimes include fishing and hill walking.
+Today Banagher is predominantly rural.
+Agriculture, including farms and livestock, remains the principal local industry, and some residents work in construction-related trades such as plastering and drylining.
+The area lies above a limestone quarry (Banagher Glen Quarry), which historically supplied building stone but is now inactive, and the surrounding Banagher Glen is recognised for its ecological and geological interest.

 In the 19th century, there was a large bleach-green at Knockan, where eight thousand pieces of linen were bleached and finished every year for the English markets.
 Some linen cloth was also woven by local farmers in their own houses.